Technopy311/Cli-Expense-Tracker/notes.md

     After that, it will pass to the mainloop.

 ### Main loop
-    The main loop will be an infinite loop, that allows the user to access the crud, this by showing in a menu the 4 options (by using numbers from 1-4).
+    The main loop will be an infinite loop, that allows the user to access the crud of the designated db, this by showing in a menu the 4 options (by using numbers from 1-4).
     Each of these options will execute an specific function of the crud.